 I remember every person that opened a major door for me.
 Interesting.

-- The first person that invited me to speak at their church.
+- The first person that invited me to speak at their conference.
+(Dave Allport)

-- The first person that gave me a shot to take the stage at a conference.
+- The first person that gave me a shot to be interviewed on their podcast.
+(Wisdom Moon)

-- The guy that gave me $1000 to record my first CD when all I had was a dream.
+- The guy that gave me $1000 to record my first music album when all I had was a dream.
+(Jason Min)

 - The mentor that pulled all the strings to get me a job.
 (Eric Peoples)

 - The high school counselor who put his name on the line for me to finish school.
 (Gene Coffey)

 - The first guy who had me speak at a business conference.
 (Jared Easley)

 In turn, I’ve tried to open doors for others.

 - The young man I got my old church to create a media position for because he needed a job.

 - The people from my mastermind group that I put onstage to speak at my own conference, or be interviewed for the very first time on a podcast.